 Just 60km off the coast, the Abrolhos Islands is Geraldton’s very own aquatic playground – one of Australia’s top spots for fishing, diving, windsurfing and swimming, or just relaxing on white sandy beaches.
 Enjoy a scenic flight or stay on-board a live-abroad cruising tour.
 The Islands are only the second location in Australia to be awarded a Hope Spot location by Mission Blue, whose role is to determine vital ecosystems and ignite support to safeguard them as marine protected areas.

-Those in search of cultural experiences will be fascinated by the ancient culture of the local Indigenous Yamatji people.
+Those in search of cultural experiences will be fascinated by the ancient culture of the local Indigenous Yamatji people, visit the Yamatji Art Centre or experience the Yamatji Drive Trail.
 Just 20 minutes south of Geraldton, discover Greenough’s historic charm, uncrowded beaches and the picturesque natural features of Ellendale Pool.

 Visit during Spring and you’ll also be treated to some of the State’s most stunning displays of wildflowers accessible out of Geraldton in the surrounding towns of Mullewa and Mingenew.